Skip to main content

 Academic departments and colleges may assist with scholarships and grants.

 Students may request Chinese Flagship Program funding to pay part of the Flagship program costs as a last source of funding once they’ve applied for other scholarships.
-Students are encouraged and advised to apply for Boren scholarships, Freeman Asia, Ben Gilman, FLAS, College of Humanities funds, and other outside funding to cover all overseas program costs.
+Students are encouraged and advised to apply for Boren scholarships, Freeman-ASIA, Gilman scholarships, FLAS, College of Humanities funds, and other outside funding to cover all overseas costs.

 Private grants and scholarships outside of BYU may also assist (see kennedy.byu.edu/scholarships).